Systematic Transfer Plan: How does STP Work, Types of STP, STP Benefits, STP Calculator

 SIP is the best mutual fund investment strategy where the investors invest a predefined sum of money in mutual funds through regular interval.
 SIP draws benefits from rupee cost averaging and hence it is the best strategy for investing in volatile market for efficient risk mitigation.

 For example, if you start your investments of Rs.
 5000 per month via SIP, the money will be debited from your account every month and will be invested in the mutual funds that you have chosen for systematic investment plan (SIP).
-Hence SIP is known as the most disciplines way of investing money to achieve your financial goals like retirement planning, child marriage planning or child education planning.

 Now let’s understand Systematic Transfer Plan (STP).
 In STP investments, a lump sum amount is first put in debt mutual funds and further transfers are usually made from these debt funds to equity funds.